gboisse/gboisse.github.io/content/posts/03-this-is-us/index.md

 1. Once a frame, go through all the cells (initially, there are none) and check whether the decay has completed; evict as required.
 1. Every time the cache is looked up, do the following:
    1. Hash the position and normal at the hit point to build a list of affected cells (these may be new cells).
 Make sure to reset the decay back to its original value.
-(If the cell was already estimated this frame, we can exit here.)
+(If the cell was already estimated this frame, we can exit here, without adding to the list.)
    1. Pick a hit point at random for every cell in the list; we'll use it for computing the direct lighting contribution for the cell as well as for spawning a "bounce ray" (using cosine-weighted sampling for instance).
    1. Whatever the bounce ray hits, check whether a cell exists; if so, use its radiance as contribution, if not, do nothing.